hpphpro/litestar_api_example/README.md

 ## Litestar API Example

-A simple example of how to start your development with Lightstar!
+A simple example of how to start your development with Litestar!